Shop

 2506 NE Central Ave, Minneapolis, MN | (612) 444-3209

 Founders Evan Sallee, Niko Tonks, and Matt Hauck, who met while playing rugby for rival teams, wanted the brewery to be a place where consumers could connect with brewers.
-In essence, they wanted it to be not just a community space, but also a community-run brewery.
+In essence, they wanted it to be not just a community space but also a community-run brewery.

 The result?

-And that’s kind of what Fair State is all about.
+That’s what Fair State is all about.
 Beer for everyone.
 Beer for the people.

-Fulton Beer
+Fulton Brewing

 414 6th Ave N Minneapolis, MN | (612) 333-3208